Pullman loaf

-The Pullman loaf, sometimes called the "sandwich loaf" or "pan bread", is a rectangular loaf of white bread baked in a long, narrow, lidded pan.
+The Pullman loaf, sometimes called the "sandwich loaf", is a rectangular loaf of white bread baked in a long, narrow, lidded pan.
 The French term for this style of loaf is pain de mie, or, less commonly, pain anglais.

 European breadmakers began using square lidded pans in the early 19th century to minimize crust.
 Railway service pioneer George Pullman chose the loaf for use on his Pullman railcars for efficiency reasons.
 Three Pullman loaves occupied the same space as two standard round-topped loaves, thus maximizing the use of space in the small Pullman kitchen.